She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “Soup alone is nine.”

-The old man glanced down at his coins and gave a little nod, as if he had expected that answer all along.
+The old man glanced down at his coins and gave a tiny nod, as if he had expected exactly that answer all along.

 “Then just the soup.”